P/E RATIO: [PASS]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 25.82%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -22.37%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for EL is -22.4%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, 13.88%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 31.48%, (versus the same quarter one year ago) then the stock passes.

-The EPS growth rate for the current quarter, -22.37% must be greater than or equal to the historical growth which is 29.35%.
-Since this is not the case EL would therefore fail this test.
+The EPS growth rate for the current quarter, 31.48% must be greater than or equal to the historical growth which is 29.35%.
+EL would therefore pass this test.

 EARNINGS PERSISTENCE: [PASS]